Stackclash/5e-vault/5. Mechanics/Items/Doublet Of Psionic Protection Hhhvii.md

 - **Properties**: Crafted by
 - **Weight**: 13.0 lbs.

 While wearing this armor, you have resistance to psychic damage, and are immune to diviniation spells and any effect that would sense your emotions or read your thoughts.
-You also have advantage on saving throws against any effect that would impose the charm condition on you.
+You also have advantage on saving throws against any effect that would impose the [[/5.
+Mechanics/Rules/Conditions.md#charmed\|charm]] condition on you.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 57*